AlynxNeko/yt-transcriber/README.md

 Convert any YouTube video into a downloadable **PowerPoint (`.pptx`)** or **Word Document (`.docx`)**, using the power of Gemini and modern UI.

+Now also supports **MP3/WAV to MP4** audio-to-video conversion with static branding!

 ![License](https://img.shields.io/badge/license-MIT-blue)
 ![Next.js](https://img.shields.io/badge/built%20with-Next.js-blue)